 Federal law requires that all comprehensive individual and small group health insurance policies issued on or after January 1, 2014, provide coverage of the essential health benefits (EHB) package as defined in the Affordable Care Act (ACA).
 The ACA provides that each state may select a benchmark plan to serve as the standard for plans required to offer EHB in the state.
 If a state does not exercise the option to select a benchmark plan, the default is the largest plan by enrollment in the largest product by enrollment in the state's small group market.

 Wisconsin's benchmark plan is the largest plan by enrollment in the largest product by enrollment in the small group market.
-Please refer to the federal Wisconsin EHB Benchmark Plan Summary (opens in new window) document for detailed information on benefits included in the plan.
+For Wisconsin's 2017 EHB benchmark plan, please refer to the federal 2017 EHB Benchmark Plan Summary (opens in a new window) document for detailed information on benefits included in the plan.
 Please note that the summary document may not capture all of the benefits included in the benchmark plan.
-Refer to the Comprehensive Individual and Small Group Policy Form Filings page for links to actual benchmark plan language.
+Refer to the Comprehensive Health Form Filing Requirements page for links to actual benchmark plan language.
 All benefits in the Wisconsin benchmark plan are EHB in this state and all plans in the individual and small group markets must offer, at a minimum, benefits that are substantially equal to the EHB benchmark plan, including: covered benefits, limitations on coverage and prescription drug benefits.
 Plan offerings are not restricted to EHB so plans may offer additional benefits.

 Stand-Alone Dental Policy Form and Rate Filings

-A company wishing to offer in Wisconsin an exchange-certified stand-alone dental plan that meets standards related to the pediatric dental essential health benefits must comply with all Wisconsin policy form and rate filing requirements.
-In order to be eligible for QHP certification as a stand-alone dental plan for plan year 2015, all relevant policy forms and rates must be filed with OCI by June 30, 2014.
+A company wishing to offer in Wisconsin a marketplace-certified stand-alone dental plan that meets standards related to the pediatric dental essential health benefits must comply with all Wisconsin policy form and rate filing requirements.
+In order to be eligible for QHP certification as a stand-alone dental plan (SADP) for plan year 2017, all relevant policy forms and rates must be filed with OCI by July 15, 2016.
 In addition, the company must include with the policy form filing the following federal documents completed and signed by a qualified actuary: (1) Stand-Alone Dental Plan Actuarial Value Supporting Documentation and Justification (opens in new window), (2) Stand-Alone Dental Plans - Description of EHB Allocation (opens in new window).